LearnTeachCode/beginner-javascript-workshop/1-variable-challenges.md

-# Practice challenges: Variables and data types
+# Part 1: Variables and data types

 Time to tinker with code and break stuff!
 Below are several practice challenges where you either need to solve a bug, *create* a bug, or write some code from scratch.